emon-webdev/car-showroom/README.md

 Live Website[https://pro-learner-auth.web.app/](https://pro-learner-auth.web.app/)

 ### Assingment Task
-- 1 task: Done
+- 1 task: Done > (navbar , a banner, Advertised items, categories section and footer.)
-- 2 task: Done
+- 2 task: Done > ( one extra section on the home page)
-- 3 task: Done
+- 3 task: Done > (categories wise product show)
-- 4 task: Done
+- 4 task: Done > (nested route and Book now button)
-- 5 task: Done
+- 5 task: Done > ( Book now button and inform the buyer with a toast)
-- 6 task: Done
+- 6 task: Done > (email/password-based authentication and at least one social login google)
-- 7 task: Done
+- 7 task:  > ( you will   Add A Product when you ###verify in All Sellers)
-- 8 task: Done
+- 8 task:  > ( )
-- 9 task: Done
+- 9 task:
-- 10 task: Done
+- 10 task:
-- 11 task: Done
+- 11 task:
-- 12 task: Done
+- 12 task:
 - 13 task: Done
 - 14 task: Done
 - 15 task: Done